IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 .. figure:: ./img/DatasetDiagram.png
    :alt: Schematic Diagram of a Dataset

-   Schematic diagram of a Dataset in *Dataverse 4.0*.
+   Schematic diagram of a Dataset in *Dataverse*.
 Dataset is a container for your data, documentation and code.

 .. contents:: |toctitle|